recordlabels/recordlabels.github.io/Columbia.md

 ### 1958: Stereo
 In September 1958, that Columbia began simultaneous mono/stereo releases.
 Mono versions of otherwise stereo recordings were discontinued in 1968.

+### 1960
+In summer 1960, the "Lp" logo may have been dropped from the cover.
+See CL 1486.
+More research needed.
+Remaining releases maintain 3 element design, as does the back cover.

 ### 1961: Small CBS
 In summer 1961, the "Lp" logo was dropped, and the Walking Eye transformed to three concentric oval rings surrounding and central circle.